i-am-abhay/kendrick/README.md

 For some people, the barrier is **speech**.
 Stuttering, dysarthria, slurring, rapid speech, inconsistent pronunciation, and other speech differences can make conventional speech recognition misunderstand what they are saying.

 For others, the barrier is **typing**.
-Involuntary keystrokes, repeated or missing letters, motor difficulties, inconsistent typing patterns, or simply being unable to type accurately can turn a simple sentence into something that no longer reflects what they actually meant.
+Motor difficulties, involuntary keystrokes, repeated or missing letters, inconsistent typing patterns, or difficulty controlling precise movements can make it hard to produce text that accurately reflects what they are trying to communicate.

 <br>